web-deps/odom/docs/components.md

 ### Constructor

-The [Constructor](#constructor) of the component contaned in `main.js`.
+The [Constructor](#constructor) of the component contained in `main.js`.
 The file is a module that exports the constructor.
 In the constructor, we import the assets using [`assetManager.fetchAsset`](api/asset-manager.md#fetchasset).
 The method `fetchAsset` of `assetManager` returns a promise that resolves to a string containing the contents of the file specified in the URI passed in as the parameter.
 The module has the following contents:

 ```js
 export const HelloWorld = async (props) => {